-When some one insults you or lies about you or is spiteful to you, what they have done is given you an opportunity to get upset.
-However, just because you have an opportunity, does not mean you have to accept it.
+When some one insults you or lies about you or is spiteful to you, they have given you an opportunity to get upset.
+But, because you have an opportunity, does not mean you have to accept it.

-Your feelings are lying to you, whatever it was that they did to you, not matter how wrong or unforgivable it seemed they did not make you get anything.
-Even though it may not feel like it, it wasn’t them that made you, it was you, you are the one that got angry, or mad, or sad, they did not make you.
+Your feelings are lying to you.
+Whatever they did to you, not matter how wrong or unforgivable it seems they did not make you get anything.
+Even though it may not feel like it, it wasn’t them that made you upset.
+It was you, you are the one that got angry, or mad, or sad, they did not make you.

-They may well have intended to make you, or wanted to make you, any one of those things, but the truth is that they couldn’t make you, though I know when it is happening and even afterwards, that is not how it feels.
+They may well have intended to make you.
+They may have wanted to make you, any one of those things.
+But the truth is that they couldn’t make you.
+Though I know when it is happening and even afterwards, that is not how it feels.

-Just because you feel like you have no choice in the matter, does not mean that you don’t have a choice.
+Even if you feel like you have no choice in the matter, it does not mean that you don’t have a choice.
 Feelings are not a reliable source of truth.
 I will give you a little illustration of the unreliability of feelings.

 When I was young, I went to work in the office of a factory that manufactured a very high-end cosmetic brand.
 I was a working class girl, and at that time, I was very insecure, self-conscious and had no self worth.

-I would listen to their conversations and even though they tried to encourage me to join in, I just could not, because I felt so intimidated by them.
+I would listen to their conversations and even though they tried to encourage me to join in, I could not.
+I could not, because I felt so intimidated by them.

-Some time later, when I had gotten to know both girls I was out socially with one of them, and we got to talking about when I first went to work there.
+Some time later, when I got to know both girls I was out socially with one of them.
+We got to talking about when I first went to work there.
 I told her what I have just told you, and she burst out laughing when I told her.

-They thought however, when I was looking at them it was in disapproval, and that they thought I was thinking that they should be getting one with their work instead of chattering.
-It seems that our feelings had deceived us all, those feelings were not the truth, and that first couple of weeks had been much harder for us all because we minded our feelings.
+It seems that our feelings had deceived us all.
+Those feelings were not the truth.
+That first couple of weeks had been much harder for us all because we minded our feelings.
 Remember feelings are not reliable.